catalystneuro/neuroconv/README.md

 # NWB conversion tools
-Framework for converting data from various formats to NWB 2.0
+NWB Conversion Tools is a package for creating NWB files by converting and combining neural data in proprietary formats and adding essential metadata.

 Features:
 * Command line interface